 Finding a Roth IRA and getting started towards planning your retirement may be a no-brainer, but with all the different rates out there, how do you know you’re signing up with the best deal?
 What’s the best rate of return out there?
 Are some rates higher than others?

-You know how your savings account has a specific interest rate?
+Do you know how your savings account has a specific interest rate?
 Well, in the world of Roth IRAs, the rate of return works in a different way.
 A rate of return isn’t set by outside forces like a bank or a firm.
 Instead, it comes from the return on investments within the Roth IRA itself.

 Rates are determined by investments.
 What you (or your financial institution) invest in and how the market throughout the year affects those individual investments will determine your return.
 Your assets take into account the whole picture, if the market did well in a given year or not so well.